Deutschland sucht den Superstar season 12: History

 During the live shows of the previous season, it was announced that the castings for season 12 would start in August 2014.
 RTL's Head of Program Frank Hoffmann stated that he wants to keep the series for the years the come, although the ratings continued to fall, especially in the live shows.
 He further explained that the live shows would be cut to an "absolute minimum".
 In late 2014, RTL gave closer details to the changes of season 12.
 The live shows are replaced with pre-recorded concerts in clubs in Germany, Austria, and Switzerland.
 Only the announcement of the results will be broadcast live.
 In contrary to the seasons before, the final will not take place in a TV studio in Cologne, but in the ÖVB Arena in Bremen.

 For the first time, auditions will be held in the Czech Republic, Poland, the Netherlands, Luxembourg, and Belgium.

+Candidates had to be between 16 and 40 years old.
 In October 2014, RTL announced that Marianne Rosenberg, Mietze Katz, and Kay One wouldn't return for the twelfth season.
 The new jury consists of Dieter Bohlen, Swiss disc jockey DJ Antoine, Schlager singer Heino and singer Mandy Capristo.

 The winner of the Deutschland sucht den Superstar 2015 was announced as Severino Seeger, with Viviana Grisafi finishing as the runner-up.
 The winner song, "Hero of My Heart", was produced and written by juror Dieter Bohlen.